Sure enough, Ireland is world-famous for its beer, so here are the twelve best Irish beers that everyone should try in Ireland.

 Modern Irish beers are not only becoming incredibly popular in Ireland, but the world is quickly catching on.
 On that note, here are the twelve best Irish beers and Irish lagers everyone should try in Ireland.

-11. McGargles Francis’ Big Bangin’ IPA – the first family of craft Irish beer
+11. McGargles Francis’ Big Bangin’ IPA – a forerunner on the Irish craft beer scene

 10. Kilkenny Irish Cream Ale – incredibly smooth and flavourful

-This classic ale has a creamy consistency with definite flavours of roasted nuts, toffee, and caramel.
+Kilkenny Irish Cream Ale is a classic ale with a creamy texture and definite flavours of roasted nuts, toffee, and caramel.

 9. Smithwick’s Red Ale – a very old Irish beer indeed